rwagner00/workwithme.guide/template/index.md

 # categories: [profile]
 ---

-*See [Kuan Luo’s great post](https://www.cockroachlabs.com/blog/how-to-work-with-me/) if you’re new to Work With Me docs.*

 _Two important points about your Work With Me document:_

 1. It's your document—this is just a starting point to help you in beginning to write it.
 Feel free to add and